bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 5. Call nrf_gpio_toogle() function to toggle one of the nRF52 DKs LEDs in the timeout handler that you specified when you initialized the application timer.

+6. Compile and flash the example to your nRF52 DK and verify that the LED is blinking.

 ### 3. Buttons - Button Handler Library